Seller concessions are seller-paid contributions toward the buyer's closing-related costs, subject to transaction and loan-program limits.

 The term becomes especially important when the buyer is trying to manage Cash to Close without changing the core financing structure.

 A buyer can qualify for the loan but is short on up-front closing money.
 The seller agrees to pay part of the closing costs, reducing the amount the buyer must bring in cash.
+The buyer still qualifies for the mortgage, but the path to the closing table becomes more manageable.

 Seller concessions differ from Closing Costs because closing costs are the charges themselves, while seller concessions describe who is helping pay some of them.